 Town Restaurant is a steakhouse serving American comfort food in downtown San Carlos.
 It opened in 2006 and has gotten positive press, so we figured we would see how it stacks up.
 Over the years, this restaurant has been consistently busy.
 Town is definitely a hit with the locals, many of which can just walk over for a meal.
 Our last visit was in March 2014.
 It is so busy, we had to make a reservation a week in advance.

-Decor, Vibe – Town Restaurant has a Modern, good looking interior, Sidewalk seating, big oval bar area, counter seating by the kitchen.
+Decor, Vibe – Town Restaurant has a modern, dimly lit, good looking interior, sidewalk seating, big oval bar area in the front, counter seating by the kitchen.
 Couple families, lots of local couples in their 40’s, 50’s out on the town.
 This is considered a scene for this city.

 Town Menu Pictures